rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section1.md

 It uses the familiar `if` and `else` keywords.

-For chaining of conditions, i.e. the `else if` situation, rather than two separate keywords clubbed, Python has a special keyword - `elif`.
+For chaining of conditions, i.e. the `else if` situation, rather than two separate keywords, Python has a special keyword - `elif`.

 You can nest conditional blocks as well.
 Just make sure of the correct indentation level.
 ```python